calmm-js/partial.lenses/README.md

 [Static Land](https://github.com/rpominov/static-land/blob/master/docs/spec.md)
 specifications.

-Note that, in conjunction with partial optics, the `Functor` and `Applicative` algebras are typically expected to allow for partiality.
+Note that, in conjunction with partial optics, it may be advantageous to have the `Functor` and `Applicative` algebras to allow for partiality.
+With traversals it is also possible, for example, to simply post compose optics with [`L.optional`](#L-optional) to eliminate `undefined` elements.

 ### Traversals